mlava/shortcode-embeds/README.md

 This simple extension reads the content of your clipboard and then determines what kind of file you are trying to embed.

 Trigger via the Command Palette using the command 'Paste Embed from clipboard'.
+Or, use the keyboard shortcut 'shift-alt-e'.

 It will automatically recognise: